Shot clock

 At most professional and collegiate basketball courts the shot clock is displayed to the players and spectators in large red numerals below the game clock on a display mounted atop each backboard.
 In some collegiate and amateur facilities this display might be located on the floor or mounted to a wall behind the end line.
 A shot clock is used in conjunction with a game clock but is distinct from the game clock which displays the time remaining in the period of play.

 The shot clock was originally introduced in the NBA in 1954 as a way to increase scoring and reduce stalling tactics that were commonly used before its inception.
 It has been credited with increasing fan interest in the then-fledgling league, and has since been adopted at most organized levels of basketball.

 Definition

-The shot clock is a digital clock that displays a number of seconds.
+The shot clock is a digital clock that displays a number of seconds or not.
 The shot clock is usually displayed above the backboard behind each goal, allowing offensive players to see precisely how much time they have to shoot and officials to easily determine whether buzzer beaters should be counted.
 The NBA specifies that a transparent shot clock and game clock that displays said times on both sides be part of the backboard assembly, and FIBA, EuroLeague, and many venues use this arrangement.

 Three signals indicate when the time to shoot has expired: